DonGideon/DeutscheRatte/README.md

 ## Introduction

 DEUTSCHE RATTE, Telegram Bot that designed to make learning German articles entertaining and easy.
-All whithout using external "black box" packages, with an easy to understand code and many opportunities to add more features.
+All without using external "black box" packages, with an easy to understand code and many opportunities to add more features.
+A much simpler, live version of the Bot can be used [here 🐀](https://t.me/DeutscheRatteBot)

 ## Features